 In November 2013, we announced a bold new partnership to harness the potential of data scientists and big data for basic research and scientific discovery.
 With our partners, we launched three Data Science Environments at New York University, the University of California, Berkeley and theUniversity of Washington with funding from the Gordon and Betty Moore Foundation and Alfred P. Sloan Foundation.
 This is a five-year, $37.8 million cross-institutional effort to bring data science to the forefront of cross-disciplinary academic research.

-At a time when the natural, mathematical, computational and social sciences are all producing data with relentlessly increasing volume, variety and velocity, capturing the full potential of a progressively data-rich world has become a daunting hurdle for researchers.
-At the intersection of domain science, computation and mathematics, data science is already contributing to scientific discovery, yet substantial systemic challenges need to be overcome to maximize its impact on academic research.
+The Data Science Environments are working to bring about institutional change via campus-wide experimentation to catalyze a new era of research: cross-disciplinary efforts working towards new approaches to data-intensive discovery.
+At a time when the life, physical, mathematical, and computational sciences are all producing data with relentlessly increasing volume, variety and velocity, capturing the full potential of a progressively data-rich world has become a daunting hurdle for researchers.
+At the intersection of natural science, computation and mathematics, data science is already contributing to scientific discovery, yet substantial systemic challenges need to be overcome to maximize its impact on academic research.
 This ambitious partnership will spur collaborations within and across the three campuses and with other partners pursuing similar data-intensive science goals.

 This project seeks to achieve three core goals:

 - Develop meaningful and sustained interactions and collaborations between researchers with backgrounds in specific subjects (such as astrophysics, genetics, economics), and in the methodology fields (such as computer science, statistics and applied mathematics), with the specific aim of recognizing what it takes to move each of the sciences forward;